komed3/filecomp/README.md

 Use **arrow keys** and **Enter** to navigate menus.
 Press **Q** anytime to quit.

+## Features

 FileComp operates carefully with your files and will neither change nor move them.
+Backup recommended in advance, no guarantee of data integrity.

 **Hashing:**
 It calculates hashes for files to detect unique ones, rather than looking for names.